 The work of Ash Lieb deals in the absurd.
 While one element deals with the laughter, nonsense and ridicule of absurd or surreal humour, the other deals with the philosophical definition of absurdism, regarding the conflict between pursuing the meaning of life and the inability to find it.

-Lieb’s first ever solo exhibit “Old Shoe” was held in the July of 1991 at the historic Ballarat Civic hall site when the artist was just eight years of age.
-By the age of eleven the artist had staged five solo exhibitions of drawings and paintings among dozens of other group shows in concert halls, galleries and clubs between Ballarat and Melbourne.
+Lieb’s first ever solo exhibit “Old Shoe” was held in the July of 1991 at the Ballarat Civic hall site when the artist was just eight years of age.
+By the age of eleven, the artist had staged five solo exhibitions amongst countless other group shows in concert halls, galleries and clubs between Ballarat and Melbourne.
 In 1995, after months where even short car rides was torture and simply lying still to sleep at night was a nightmare, the twelve year old artist had surgery to remove a tumour pressing upon his spine.

-In 2009 Lieb would have his first solo exhibit in eleven years while living in Brisbane where he regularly performed comedy on stage, and held numerous group exhibitions in a temporary space on the streets known as Cruel World gallery.
-The following year in 2010 Lieb would perform comedy on stage to packed crowds at the Geelong Performing Arts Centre and Fitzroy’s Evelyn Hotel.
+In 2009, Lieb would have his first solo exhibit in eleven years while living in Brisbane, where he regularly performed comedy on stage and held exhibitions in a temporary space known as Cruel World gallery.
+The following year, Lieb would perform comedy on stage to packed crowds at the Geelong Performing Arts Centre and Fitzroy’s Evelyn Hotel.

 The artist’s first exhibition of digital artworks was held in April of 2011 in a one man show at Space 22 entitled “The Meaning of Life“.

-In January of 2013 Lieb held his first solo exhibition at Ballarat’s Red Brick gallery with an exhibit of thirty centimeter pieces called “How not to be seen” and in October of 2013 the artist will exhibit for the first time at Ballarat’s Backspace Gallery with an exhibit of spiritual images in a show entitled “the Holy Grail“.
+In January of 2013, Lieb held his first solo exhibition at Ballarat’s Red Brick gallery with an exhibit of small artworks called “How not to be seen” and in October of 2013, the artist presented his art for the first time at Ballarat’s Backspace Gallery with an exhibit of spiritual themed images in a show entitled “the Holy Grail“.